Develop effective methodology for clearing roamers

 First of all, save your preparation phase drone.
 It will give you additional flexibility and confidence.

-We have discussed droning thoroughly in our guide.
+We have discussed droning thoroughly in our droning guide, so make sure to check it out!

-The best way to drone and communicate is by having teammate droning for entry fragger.
+The best way to drone and communicate is by having a teammate droning for entry fragger.

 Try to distract roamers with drones.

-Spotting is excellent when you do so with a teammate following the mark with either pushing or wall-banging roamer.
+Spotting is excellent when you do so with a teammate following the mark by either pushing or wall-banging the roamer.

 With time communication and understanding between teammates will improve.
-If you are playing with randoms, tell them that you are going to spot a couple of seconds before.
+If you are playing with randoms, tell them that you are going to spot a couple of seconds before and where.

 - Pinch defender